-Kyoko Katayama is the contributing writer in the Winter/Spring 2020 Catalog.
-Below, read her writing that appears in the catalog.
+Kyoko Katayama was the contributing writer in the Winter/Spring 2020 Catalog.
+Below, read her writing that appeared in the catalog.

 Kyoko’s full text appears below her bio.

 Kyoko Katayama, a retired psychotherapist of 35 years, has been a lifelong student of writing and visual art.
 Author of the chapbook Wings above the Sea: A story and images of loss and transformation, her poems and prose have appeared in magazines and anthologies.
 Kyoko was a Loft Inroads Mentoring Award recipient.
 She is a mother and grandmother, and a befriender of a rescued dog.

 Urgency and Timelessness ©